-The spatial distributions and abundance of northern shrimp are presented in relation to their thermal habitat for NAFO Divisions 3LNO during spring surveys from 1998-2003 and for fall surveys from 1995-2002.
-The highest numbers of shrimp were caught in the 2°-4°C-temperature range during the spring surveys with lower numbers in the $1^{\circ}-2^{\circ}C$ and $4^{\circ}-5^{\circ}C$ temperature ranges.
-During the fall surveys most shrimp were caught in the $1^{\circ}-3^{\circ}C$ temperature range.
-Cumulative frequency distribution of the number of shrimp caught and temperature indicates that <5% of the catches are associated with temperatures $<1^{\circ}C$ in the spring and about 20-30% on average are associated with temperatures $<1^{\circ}$ C in the fall.
-About 80-90% of the shrimp were caught in the 2° -4°C temperature range during the spring, while only about half that number appeared in this temperature range during the fall.
-In terms of available thermal habitat, about 30% of the surveyed region was covered with water in the 2°-4°Ctemperature range during the spring, while about 40% was covered by water in this temperature range in the fall.
-An apparent shift in the shrimp distribution towards colder temperatures further upon the Grand Bank and towards the inshore regions occurred during the fall and as a result, a greater proportion (30%) of the catch shifted into the 0° -1°C-temperature range.
+The spatial distributions and abundance of northern shrimp are presented in relation to their thermal habitat for NAFO Divisions 3LNO during spring surveys from 1998-2004 and for fall surveys from 1995-2003.
+The highest numbers of shrimp were found in the 2°-4°C-temperature range during the spring surveys with lower numbers in waters <2°C and >4°C. During the fall surveys most shrimp were found in a colder temperature range of 1°-3°C. Cumulative frequency distribution of the number of shrimp caught and temperature indicates that <5% of the catches are associated with temperatures <1°C in the spring and up to 30% are associated with temperatures <1°C in the fall.
+About 80-90% of the shrimp were caught in the 2°-4°C temperature range during the spring, while only about half that number appeared in this temperature range during the fall.
+In terms of available thermal habitat, about 30% of the surveyed region was covered with water in the 2°-4°C temperature range during the spring, while about 40% was covered by water in this temperature range in the fall.
+In 2004 the average spring bottom temperature increased significantly over 2003 to >2°C, the highest since the early-1980s.
+An apparent shift in the shrimp distribution towards colder temperatures further upon the Grand Bank and towards the inshore regions occurred during the fall and as a result, a greater proportion (30%) of the catch shifted into the 0°-1°C-temperature range.
 Very low numbers of shrimp were found in temperatures <0°C and >4°C during both spring and fall.
-Shrimp catches were mostly zero in all surveys in the swallow waters (<100 m) of the southeast Grand Bank, where temperatures generally range from 2° -7°C. In general, during the spring most of the large catches were found in the warmer water along the slopes of Div.
+Shrimp catches were mostly zero in all surveys in the swallow waters (<100 m) of the southeast Grand Bank, where temperatures generally range from 2°-7°C. In general, during the spring most of the large catches were found in the warmer water along the slopes of Div.
 3LN, while in the fall, larger catches were found in most areas of Div.
 3L including the inshore areas of the bays along the east coast of Newfoundland.
+During the spring of 2004 most of the shrimp were found in the 3°-4°C temperature range with a significant decrease in the overall catches over the previous 2 year.
+It is not know if the decrease in abundance during the spring is related to the warming environment on the Grand Banks during the spring of 2004.
+Furthermore, it is not clear if the observed changes in the distribution from spring to fall are environmentally driven, or due to other factors, such as changes in trawl catchability due to vertical migration, feeding behaviour or other unknown environmental variables.